Managing software complexity

 your thought process instead of what the code does, or introducing shared standards and guidelines in general.

-Those practices reduce the cognitive load of your colleagues when they are working with your code and help them reason
+Those practices reduce the cognitive load of your colleagues when they work with your code and helps them reason about

-So... why isn't this how everyone approaches development tasks from the start?
+So... why isn't this how everyone approaches development tasks?

 Developers who are new to the industry might not know about that and might feel pressured to implement features